cksystemsteaching/selfie/book.md

 ```

 The synopis may look quite cryptic already but there is nothing to worry about.
 As the wizards say, it is surprisingly easy to make sense of it.
-Here is an example.
+Important for us is that invoking selfie in a terminal not only allows us to fully control the system but also to do that slowly, not to annoy you, but to be able to eventually understand everything it does.
 Try:

 ```
 ./selfie -c selfie.c
 ```

 Selfie responds with even more cryptic information but you may safely ignore that for now.
 What matters here is to realize what just happened.
 It is something that is still fascinating to me, even after four decades of working with computers.
-Selfie just translated the source code in which selfie is written to machine code and thereby constructed the meaning of its *own* source code.
+Selfie just translated the source code `selfie.c` in which selfie is written to machine code and thereby constructed the meaning of its *own* source code.
 It is like that Lego brick factory that just built another Lego brick factory that looks exactly like the original and can do exactly the same including what the original factory just did.
 Try:

 ```
 ./selfie -c selfie.c -m 1 -c selfie.c
 ```

 This takes a few minutes to complete depending on how fast your machine is but just wait for it.
-Now, selfie translated itself and then ran the resulting machine code to translate itself again.
-In other words, the Lego brick factory now built another Lego brick factory that looks like the original and then opened that factory to build yet another Lego brick factory that again looks like the original.
+Now selfie translated itself and then ran the resulting machine code to translate itself again.
+In other words, the Lego brick factory built another Lego brick factory that looks like the original and then opened that factory to build yet another Lego brick factory that again looks like the original.
 To familiarize yourself with the system further, take a few more selfies, I mean try the other examples mentioned on selfie's homepage as well.

 Why is all this more than just a strange game played by computer science wizards?
 The reason is that the programming language in which selfie's source code is written is *universal* in the sense that any existing computer program but also any program that may ever be written in the future can also be written in that language.
 It may be cumbersome to do that but in principle this is possible.
 In other words, if you understand that language and in particular how its meaning is constructed you know what any computer can do now and in the future but also what computers cannot do, no matter how fancy they might become, even though there are always ways to circumvent the impossible by doing something good enough for its purpose.